-Pound Hill looks at how the timing of soil disturbance effects grasslands biomass and species composition.
+Established in 1992, the Pound Hill experiment looks at how the timing of soil disturbance affects grasslands biomass and species composition.

 Plant community composition is determined by many factors, one of which is seedling recruitment - the process by which new individuals are added to the existing population - and this in turn depends on seed germination and seedling survival.

 Four blocks of 36 x 36 m are separated from the surrounding area by a rabbit proof fence.
 Within each block there are three plots measuring 36 x 8m.
-The disturbance treatments are applied in March, May or October, with the disturbance being the removal of vegetation followed by soil rotovation.
+The disturbance treatments are applied in March, May or October, with the disturbance being the cutting of vegetation followed by rotavation of the ground to smooth soil.

 The long-term cultivation and soil disturbance at different times of the year has resulted in very different plant communities among the three types of cultivation treatments.